 This is the same for both workshop themes and may be subject to change due to weather conditions on the evening.

-Introduction and workshop primer session (refreshments will be provided)
+Introduction and workshop primer session (refreshments provided)

 Make way to workshop location - some walking will be required (refer to guidance on clothing, above)